-For the few people who know they want to take core business classes for the entirety of their undergraduate careers, Queen’s is probably the better fit.
+For the few people who know they want to take core business classes for the entirety of their undergraduate careers, Queen’s Commerce is probably the better fit.

 However, as previously mentioned, I believe the 2+2 Method used by Ivey is an incredibly powerful system that thoroughly improves diversity of thought, something many employers look for in candidates.

-Also, if you get to Western, spend two years in an entirely different program, and realize you would prefer to finish that program instead of going to Ivey, you do not have the sunk cost of two years worth of premium tuition as you would if you went to Queen’s and realized business school wasn’t for you.
+Also, if you get to Western, spend 2 years in an entirely different program, and realize you would prefer to finish that program instead of going to Ivey, you do not have the sunk cost of two years worth of premium tuition as you would if you went to Queen’s and realized business school wasn’t for you.

 Furthermore, Ivey provides an outstanding amount of dual-degree programs, meaning if you love the nature of your coursework from the first two years and want to combine that with your business degree, you can easily do this as well!

-A definite advantage for Queen’s is the fact that their commerce students can get business-related summer internships after their first year, whereas Ivey students can usually only get these opportunities after HBA1, maybe second year if they are extraordinary candidates.
+A definite advantage for Queen’s is the fact that their Commerce students can get business-related summer internships after their first year, whereas Ivey students can usually only get these opportunities after HBA1, maybe second year if they are extraordinary candidates.